 Virtually all interviewees responded to the first series of questions by indicating that there was no freedom of religion or belief in North Korea.
 They gave essentially four mutually reinforcing reasons.
 First, all cited the ubiquitous anti-religious propaganda by the state to which they had been exposed.
 Second, none had experienced, seen, or known of any authorized religious activity by North Koreans.
-As noted, the three exceptions who had heard about the three churches in Pyongyang thought they were for foreigners.23 Third, all had heard about or had personally witnessed severe persecution of persons caught for engaging in religious activity, including executions and/or imprisonment.
+As noted, the three exceptions who had heard about the three churches in Pyongyang thought they were for foreigners.
+Third, all had heard about or had personally witnessed severe persecution of persons caught for engaging in religious activity, including executions and/or imprisonment.
 Fourth, all understood Juche, the official state ideology, to be literally the only thought system or religion allowed in North Korea.

-In school, in Party or state-sponsored youth groups such as Sonyeondan (a boys' group) or Chongnyondongmaeng (the Socialist Youth Union), and in mandatory adult political education lectures and/or study groups (called hakseupban) in neighborhoods or workplaces,24 North Koreans were taught that religion was nothing more than "opium."
+In school, in Party or state-sponsored youth groups such as Sonyeondan (a boys' group) or Chongnyondongmaeng (the Socialist Youth Union), and in mandatory adult political education lectures and/or study groups (called hakseupban) in neighborhoods or workplaces, North Koreans were taught that religion was nothing more than "opium."
 Virtually all interviewees used that very term.
-Although religion as the "opiate of the masses" is typically attributed to Karl Marx, numerous respondents attributed the sentiment directly to Kim Il Sung.25 depicted religion as "evil nonsense."
+Although religion as the "opiate of the masses" is typically attributed to Marx himself, numerous respondents attributed the sentiment directly to Kim II Sung.

+In addition, numerous interviewees referred to several drama programs that were shown repeatedly on North Korean television.
+The show Seonghwangdang depicted religion as "evil nonsense."
 Another drama frequently mentioned by interviewees was Choi Hak Sin Ilga (Choi Haksin's Family).
 Choi is a fictitious Christian pastor, ordained during the Japanese occupation, who refused to accept Communism and retained his Christian belief.
 His son, who had gone south to study and returned during the Korean war as a South Korean soldier, is portrayed as an agent of American imperialism.
 Choi's mother was killed in the war, his wife went insane, and his daughter was raped by an American GI, thus demonstrating how the whole family suffered because Choi persisted in his Christian beliefs.
 Other anti-religious propaganda cited by the interviewees includes TV dramas such as Eomeoni ui sowon (Wish of the Mother).